What Is UCaaS? Understanding Unified Communications as a Service

 Frequently Asked Questions (FAQs)

-The answer depends on the provider you choose.
-The right UCaaS solution should have a robust security protection plan, which includes data encryption, 24/7 network monitoring, 99.999% uptime, and full compliance with regulatory agencies.
+Yes, but the amount of security you will experience depends on the provider you choose.
+The right UCaaS solution should have a robust security protection plan that includes data encryption, 24/7 network monitoring, 99.999% uptime, and full compliance with regulatory agencies.
 Read our guide about unified communications security to learn how important encryption is for UCaaS.

 VoIP typically refers to business calling services like inbound and outbound calls and audio conferencing.
 UCaaS expands these communication offerings to include channels like text, chat, video, and file sharing.